Key Summary

 If you’re pursuing a second degree in the UK, you may have several funding options available to you, such as grants, scholarships, and private loans.
 Each option has its own advantages and disadvantages, so it’s important to carefully consider which one is right for you.

-Second Degree Loans in the UK: Repayment Options and Tips
+Second degree loans in the UK: Repayment options and tips

 If you’ve taken out a second degree loan in the UK, you’ll need to start repaying it once you’re earning over a certain threshold.
 The threshold is currently £25,00 per year (for those on plan 5, starting from August 2023), and your repayments depend on your income.